Almighty Tools For Almighty Programmers

 About Me, The Author

 I’m Micah Killian.
 I’m a former English teacher (ALT) and current freelance software developer living and working in Saga, Japan.
 I have a wife and two daughters.
-When I’m rewriting everything in Common Lisp (which you should do IMMEDIATELY), I’m out with my family climbing mountains, playing at the park, repairing bicycles, and dreaming of lambdas (not lambos).
+When I’m not rewriting everything in Common Lisp (which you should do IMMEDIATELY), I’m out with my family climbing mountains, playing at the park, repairing bicycles, and dreaming of lambdas.

 You can find me on X at @almighty_lisp and you can email me: micah at this website's url.